 error: aborting due to previous error

-Great, this is telling us we need a ThreadPool type or module, so we’ll build one now.
-Our ThreadPool implementation will be independent of the kind of work our web server is doing, so let’s switch the hello crate from a binary crate to a library crate to hold our ThreadPool implementation.
-This also means we could use the separate thread pool library for whatever work we want to do, not just for serving web requests.
+Great, this error tells us we need a ThreadPool type or module, so we’ll build one now.
+Our ThreadPool implementation will be independent of the kind of work our web server is doing.
+So, let’s switch the hello crate from a binary crate to a library crate to hold our ThreadPool implementation.
+We could also use the separate thread pool library for whatever work we want to do, not just for serving web requests.

-Create a src/lib.rs that contains the following, which is simplest definition of a ThreadPool struct that we can have for now:
+Create a src/lib.rs that contains the following, which is the simplest definition of a ThreadPool struct that we can have for now:

-Filename: src/lib.rs
+src/lib.rs

 pub struct ThreadPool;

 Then create a new directory, src/bin, and move the binary crate rooted in src/main.rs into src/bin/main.rs.
-This will make the library crate the primary crate in the hello directory; we can still run the binary in src/bin/main.rs using cargo run though.
+Doing so will make the library crate the primary crate in the hello directory; we can still run the binary in src/bin/main.rs using cargo run.
 After moving the main.rs file, edit it to bring the library crate in and bring ThreadPool into scope by adding the following code to the top of src/bin/main.rs:

-Filename: src/bin/main.rs
+src/bin/main.rs

 extern crate hello;